Oriel College Sports

 Whilst well renowned for being a rowing college, Oriel is a dominant force in many other university wide sports.
 Below you will find links to a number of the different sports teams and squads that make up part of the sporting life at Oriel.

-If your team is not featured here, please let the JCR Secretary (Jennifer Potter) know, and you can be added.
+If your team is not featured here, please let the JCR Secretary (Stephanie Hodgetts) know, and you can be added.

 - Ultimate Frisbee

 - Mixed Touch Rugby

 Despite being a small college, Oriel always manages to contribute its fair share of athletes to OUAC.
 There are no college athletics teams, except twice a year for Cuppers, and all training is done through OUAC, but you certainly don’t have to be at Blues standard in order to train.
 Training is a great way to keep fit and prepare yourself for what will hopefully be an Oriel victory in both Michaelmas and Trinity Cuppers next year, so if you’re interested in training but need convincing, then contact the team and get involved.

 Oriel Badminton have a 2-hour practice session every week during term, and we always enter at least one team in the league and Cuppers.
 In previous years when turnout’s been high, we’ve also sometimes entered a mixed team as well as a Women’s Cuppers team.
 Teams for matches consist of four people, but we can have as many people as we like during training.
 Any questions email (sebastien.santhiapillai)